Tomer27cz/xt211/README.md

     type: esp-idf
 ```

-Add the external component to your ESPHome configuration:
+Add the external component to your ESPHome configuration (not needed if you use the native `dlms_meter` component):

 ```yaml
 external_components: